Skip to content

 Word graphic image centered on the phrase Etsy Alternatives with questions shooting off the sides: Is it handmade, What are the fees, Are there customers, Is it a cooperative?

-In the meantime, we are struggling to run our businesses right now.
-Many of us are on Etsy, but we have serious grievances with them – which have already been shared by the folks at #EtsyStrike
+Many of us on Etsy are struggling to run our businesses right now due to escalating fees and unfavorable policies – serious grievances have already been shared by the folks at #EtsyStrike

-For the time being, we’ve compiled a list of alternatives to Etsy for handmade artisans (makers, designers, illustrators, crafters, artists, and more).
-Skip ahead to the list.
+Here, we’ve compiled a list of alternatives to Etsy for handmade artisans (makers, designers, illustrators, crafters, artists, and more) — including our own, the only cooperatively-owned verified-handmade marketplace.
+Skip ahead to the list (updated for 2024).

 Sources and Research